 Hulled barley, also known as black barley because of its colour, is known as a whole grain and is the most nutritious form of barley – it’s actually a super-food (one of those foods that provides numerous health benefits).
 Hulling removes only the tough outermost hull (husk) of the grain, leaving all the nutrients – specifically the bran layer – intact.
 Hulled barley is best soaked before cooking to shorten the cooking time and ensure even cooking.
 Before soaking, put it in a sieve and rinse thoroughly under running water.
 Soak for 1 hour in cold water to cover, then drain and add to a saucepan and cover with fresh water.
 I use the ratio of 1 cup of hulled barley to 4 cups of water.
 Bring to the boil, lower the heat, cover pan with a lid and cook gently until tender (leave the barley with some chew).
 Drain and rinse with plenty of warm water, then drain in the sieve for 10 minutes before using in salads or vegetable gratins, or stuff into vegetables and bake.
 I’m not keen on adding hulled barley to a pot of soup because it gives off a sludgy grey residue and the soup loses its bright colour.
 Although I haven’t tried it, I’ve heard it cooks well in a rice steamer.
 You will find it in specialist health food stores, usually sold as black barley.

 The most common form of barley is pearled barley (known as pearl barley).
-The outermost hull is polished away, making a product which is quicker to cook and less chewy to eat, but the bran layer is usually removed in this process, and sometimes the endosperm, reducing the nutrients.
+The outermost hull is polished away, making a product that is quicker to cook and less chewy to eat, but the bran layer is usually removed in this process, and sometimes the endosperm, reducing the nutrients.
 Look for coarse pearl barley that is a little dusty and creamy brown in colour rather than clean and perfect polished barley grains because the former will contain more goodness.
-New Zealand grown barley is a great option (you can find stockists of NZ Biograins’ Canterbury-grown barley on line) .
+New Zealand grown barley is a great option (you can find stockists of NZ Biograins’ Canterbury-grown barley on line).

 As a guide, 1 cup raw pearl barley requires 2¼ cups of water to cook and swells to approximately 4 cups cooked barley.
 Put water and barley in a saucepan, cover with a lid and cook on the lowest setting (use a simmer mat if you have one), for about 45 minutes, until sort of tender – it should have a nice little chew to it.
 The worst thing you can do is to cook it to a mush.
 One important tip – wash the barley under running water in a sieve to rinse off dust just before cooking; it’ll clump together if washed ahead.